 Honestly, this is great.
 In many countries of the world, the LGBT community has come a long way, and each victory should be celebrated until equity has been reached.
 However, this isn’t the case in all countries in the world.

-In April’s Over the Rainbow webinar about LGBTQ-responsive international exchanges, Randal Mason talks about the degree of queer inclusion in study abroad organizations, and how the process can be made easier for students that identify with that demographic group.
-Toward the end, he mentions that cultures and forms of expression vary in different countries.
+In an Over the Rainbow webinar about LGBTQ-responsive international exchanges, Randal Mason talked about the degree of queer inclusion in study abroad organizations, and how the process can be made easier for students that identify with that demographic group.
+Toward the end, he mentioned that cultures and forms of expression vary in different countries.
 This is something that study abroad applicants should be conscious of, both during the application process and their time abroad.

 Just like queer people seek respect and affirmation, it is their job to understand the LGBT culture of a country before leaving for a study abroad program.
 Certain beliefs and progressive rights have not been accepted by many countries, and, as an LGBT student going abroad, it is not the host country’s job to advocate for these rights.
 I’m all for social justice, but it’s important to understand that what is accepted in our society might be penalized by death in others.
 Studying abroad as a LGBT student certainly adds another layer of preparation to the study abroad process, and there are extra things to be aware of throughout your time abroad too.